sskenner/sskenner.github.io/_posts/2014-01-12-jekyll-n-nitrous.md

 i am not a blogger .. _but_ .. i have made the decision to become a software developer .. _and_ .. it has come to my attention that the aforementioned blog .. _alot_ .. soooo .. when in rome ..

-after reviewing alot and trying a few blogging solutions, i have finally settled on what i consider to [rovide the most value. most, make posting about and with code snippets a chore. i came across [this blog post](http://juristr.com/blog/2013/05/blog-like-a-hacker-with-jekyll-and-nitrousio/ "Blog Like a Hacker with Jekyll and Nitrous.IO") suggests a "hacker friendly" solution using [Jekyll](http://jekyllrb.com/ "Jekyll") and [Nitrous.IO](https://www.nitrous.io/ "Nitrous"). i will attempt to chronicle my experiences regarding.
+after reviewing alot and trying a few blogging solutions, i have finally settled on what i consider to provide the most value and ease when posting about and with code snippets. i came across [this blog post](http://juristr.com/blog/2013/05/blog-like-a-hacker-with-jekyll-and-nitrousio/ "Blog Like a Hacker with Jekyll and Nitrous.IO") suggests a "hacker friendly" solution using [Jekyll](http://jekyllrb.com/ "Jekyll") and [Nitrous.IO](https://www.nitrous.io/ "Nitrous"). i will attempt to chronicle my experiences regarding.

 ![jedi](http://cdn-s3-2.wanelo.com/product/image/1811289/x354.jpg "jedi")